melkaj/ml-playground/notes.md

 THIS ENVIRONMENT I AM USING FOR THE MACHINE LEARNING TEXTBOOK CHAPTER 2 (And probably most other chapters, will probably specify here)

+# Common Terminal Commands

-Copy files from one place to another cp source destination
+Copy file from one place to another
-EX:
+Command| cp source destination
-cp "./Chapter_2/README.md" readme.md
+EX|      cp "./Chapter_2/README.md" readme.md

-This command will copy the readme file in a directory one folder deeper (called Chapter_2) and copy it into the current directory you are in - and it will be name 'readme.md' instead of 'README.md'.
+Open anything from the terminal

-xdg-open "anything"
+Command| xdg-open "anything"
-I used this to open pdfs or file explorers.
-EX:
-xdg-open Handson.pdf
+EX|      xdg-open Handson.pdf
 This will open a pdf named "Handson.pdf"

+Move a file/folder (Or rename the file/folder) Command| mv source destination
+EX|      mv "/Chapter_2/chapter_2.py" "/Chapter_2/chapter_2_reg_project.py"
+renames the python file.